Can Adam Wainwright be a harbor in the storm? Veteran leads Cardinals into series finale

 Unless it rains.

-Check back here for weather updates from the ballpark, where the tarp is currently over the infield, no batting practice is scheduled, and these are the advertised lineups:
+Check back here for weather updates from the ballpark, where the tarp is currently tucked behind the infield and draining into left field, and these are the advertised lineups:

 Lineups